 When you save a project, the Wizard creates an MST file that contains most of your customizations.
 As shown in the examples below, you simply chain the the install with any needed updates (.msp) and the transform file (.mst).
 However, keep in mind the following rules:

 Once an MST is applied during an install, another MST can’t be used later during an update (say, to change one setting).

-The way the Windows Installer Technology works is that during an update or repair, the installer references the MST file that the installation used when it was first installed.
+During an update or repair, the installer references the MST file that the installation used when it was first installed.

 The only way to use a different MST is to uninstall the product and then reinstall with a new MST file.

 Acrobat installers support multiple transforms.
 A semi colon-separated list of transforms can be applied during installation.
 For details, see the Microsoft documentation.

 Expand EXE packages¶